-Key from SHINee announces second solo album ‘Gasoline’
+SHINee's Key makes a powerful comeback with new single and studio album 'Gasoline'

-Key of K-pop veterans SHINee will return this month with his second solo album ‘Gasoline’.
+Key of veteran K-pop group SHINee has returned with his second solo album ‘Gasoline’ and its lead single of the same name.

-The record, dropping August 30, will be Key’s first solo release in nearly a year – since he dropped his solo mini-album ‘Bad Love’.
-As his second solo album, it’s the sequel to his debut full-length ‘Face’ which dropped in 2018.

-‘Gasoline’ will reportedly feature the title track ‘Gasoline’ and a total of 11 songs.
-See the spooky teaser image for ‘Gasoline’ here:
+In the theatrical new music video for ‘Gasoline’, Key sports a series of extravagant outfits as he dances his way through a barren desert, giant birdcage and luxurious throne room.

+“It’s time, go go / Don’t you know, know? / Fire my gasoline / In the end, I always deliver,” the idol declares confidently in the upbeat new single’s chorus.

+The singer had also penned several songs on the record, including lead single ‘Gasoline’, ‘G.O.A.T (Greatest Of All Time)’, ‘I Can’t Sleep’ and ‘Proud’.

+Prior to the album’s release, Key surprised fans with the live debut of ‘Gasoline’ at SM Entertainment’s SMTOWN LIVE concert on August 20.
+Donning a gold bejewelled outfit also featured in its music video, the idol had performed the song and its choreography in its entirety.

-In an interview with NME last year, Key spoke about the retro-futuristic aesthetics of his last 2021 solo mini-album ‘Bad Love’.
+In an interview with NME last year, Key spoke about the retro-futuristic aesthetics of his 2021 mini-album ‘Bad Love’.
 “That’s what this album is about: It’s not about creating something new, but more about bringing it back and reinterpreting it for today’s audience,” he said.

 NME named the title track of Key’s ‘Bad Love’ number 3 on our list of the best K-pop songs of that year.
 “Key’s ‘Bad Love’ is a religious experience on similar levels, primarily because it’s so beautifully, unapologetically, liberally him that you can almost taste his life experience, his thoughts, his likes and dislikes on your tongue,” wrote NME’s Tanu I. Raj.